Horse64/old-core.horse64.org/docs/Features.md

-- **Strong types with avoidance of error-prone type coercions**, e.g. no accidential additions of numbers and strings with unexpected results.
-This prevents many sneaky typing bugs.
+- **Strong types with avoidance of error-prone type coercions**, e.g. no accidential additions of numbers and strings with unexpected results, preventing many sneaky typing bugs.
+The horsec compiler also finds many runtime errors at compile time.

 - **Flexible numbers data type with well-defined errors,** like a proper overflow error and division by zero errors.